-Front cover: Aerial view from the west of New Buckenham and castle • Figure 1 Satellite view of New Buckenham's streets Figure 2 Being part of the community Figure 3 Aims of the Neighbourhood Plan Figure 4 Neighbourhood Plan Designated Area Figure 5 New Buckenham Conservation Area Figure 6 Aerial view of earthworks from west and remains of mediaeval castle keep from south.
-Figure 7 Listed buildings in New Buckenham Figure 8 Some of the village's historic buildings Figure 9 Some of the village's historic buildings Figure 10 Some remnants of the Town Ditch: (left) north boundary and (right) west boundary Figure 11 Line of Town Ditch Figure 12 Building construction dates since 1883 Figure 13 Important village views to be protected Figure 14 Important village views to be preserved Figure 15 Breckland designated Open Spaces Figure 16 Map of Open Spaces designated by Breckland Figure 17 Proposed Local Green Space designation Figure 18 Pond and surroundings by cricket pitch Figure 19 Views of pond and surroundings by cricket pitch Figure 20 Orchids on the common Figure 21 Newspaper report of orchids Figure 22 Green corridors around the village Figure 24 Track past Tanning Lane Figure 24 Direction of view down track past Tanning Lane Figure 25 Some rare and endangered wildlife in and around the common Figure 26 Result of delayed cutting of village hall amphitheatre Figure 27 Dark sky over rooftops in King Street Figure 28 Age distribution of New Buckenham residents, 2011 census Figure 29 Chapel Street's unsightly overhead wires, King Street's wires are all underground Figure 30 Relatively modern village building styles and materials Figure 31 Village garden boundaries allowing and preventing wildlife movement Figure 32 Heavy vehicles through the village Figure 33 Current car park Figure 34 Former regular bus services from the village Figure 35 Old businesses in the village Figure 36 Businesses in the village, 21st century Figure 37 Businesses in the village, 21st century Figure 38 Biz Buzz group meeting in village hall Figure 39 St. Martin's Church from the south Figure 40 Visitors to the village Figure 41 Village community amenities Figure 42 Recreation, health and culture in the village Figure 43 Public footpaths in and around the village Figure 44 Tas Valley Way (long distance footpath) through the village Figure 45 Advertising what's on in the village 60
+Front o cover: Aerial view from the west of New Buckenham and castle

+Figure 1 Satellite view of New Buckenham's streets 4

+2 Being part of the community

+3 Aims of the Neighbourhood Plan

+4 Neighbourhood Plan Designated Area

+5 New Buckenham Conservation Area

+6 Aerial view of earthworks and remains of mediaeval castle keep

+7 Listed buildings in New Buckenham

+8 Some of the village's historic buildings

+9 Some of the village's historic buildings

+10 Some remnants of the Town Ditch

+11 Possible line of Town Ditch

+12 Building construction dates since 1883

+13 Important village views map

+14 Important village views illustrated

+15 Breckland designated Open Spaces

+16 Map of Breckland designated Open Spaces

+17 Local Green Space designation

+18 Pond and surroundings by cricket pitch

+19 Views of pond and surroundings by cricket pitch

+20 Orchids on the common

+21 Newspaper report of orchids

+22 Green corridors around the village

+23 Track past Tanning Lane

+Figure 24 Direction of view down track past Tanning Lane .
+33

+25 Some rare and endangered wildlife in and around the common

+Figure 26 Result of delayed cutting of village hall amphitheatre .36

+Figure 27 Dark sky over rooftops in King Street .
+38

+Figure 28 Age distribution of New Buckenham residents, 2011 census .
+40

+29 Chapel Street's unsightly overhead wires, King Street's are underground

+30 Relatively modern village building styles and materials

+31 How boundaries can affect wildlife movement

+Figure 32 Heavy vehicles through the village .
+48

+33 Current car park

+34 Former regular bus services from the village

+35 Businesses in the village, 21st century

+36 Old businesses in the village

+37 Businesses in the village, 21st century

+Figure 38 Biz Buzz group meeting in village hall .
+55

+39 Visitors to the village

+40 St. Martin's Church from the south

+Figure 41 Village community amenities .
+58

+42 Recreation, health and culture in the village

+43 Public footpaths in and around the village

+44 Tas Valley Way (long distance footpath) through the village

+Figure 45 Advertising what's on in the village .
+61